Back

 Hi OneTexters,

-On June 20, 2025, Texas passed SB-140, which will likely require you to take two immediate and important actions by September 1, 2025.
+On June 20, 2025, Texas passed SB-140, which require you to take two immediate and important actions.
+The original deadline was September 1, 2025, but you will want to respond, even if past the deadline.
 Any brand operating in the US will inevitably be texting Texas residents, so we urge you to treat registration and compliance as mandatory.

 1. Register with the State of Texas as an SMS sender.

-The registration form is lengthy and onerous and requires a $200 fee.
-We recommend starting ASAP.
+The registration form is lengthy and requires a $200/year fee.
+We recommend budgeting about two hours to complete.

 Requirement 2 is less bad than it seems.
 You do NOT need to actually tie up the $10K.
 We’ve partnered with SuretyBonds.com for an easy path with instant approval for $100 / year.